wp-plugins/newstatpress/readme.txt

 * Fix possible security issue (backported from statpress)
 * Resolve /? problem for permalink in links

+= 0.7.6 =

+* Change target formula to use the true month's days duration and computes it according even with hours/minutes (thanks to Capitalist)

 == Upgrade Notice ==

 = 0.1.0 =